lban2049/lodash/.aigne/doc-smith/docs/api-math.md

 // => 20
 ```

-This section covered Lodash's core mathematical functions.
-For more numeric operations, continue to the [Number](./api-number.md) API reference.
+This guide has detailed the mathematical utility functions available in Lodash.
+For more numerical utilities, proceed to the [Number API Reference](./api-number.md).